SCCWRP/SCCWRP_R_training/lessons/setup.md

 ![](figure/general_pkg_output.png#inline-img "console output")

-# Grab the sample dataset
+# Grab the sample datasets

-We'll be working with the `mpg` dataset for many of our examples.
-Please download the dataset [here](https://github.com/SCCWRP/R_training_2018/raw/master/lessons/data/mpg.xlsx) and make sure you have access to it on the day of training.
-A short description of the data is [here](http://ggplot2.tidyverse.org/reference/mpg.html).
+We'll be working with a chemistry dataset and metadata from the Bight for many of our examples.
+Please download the chemistry dataset [here](https://github.com/SCCWRP/R_training_2018/raw/master/lessons/data/B13 Chem data.xlsx) and the metadata [here](https://github.com/SCCWRP/R_training_2018/raw/master/lessons/data/Master Data - Station Info.xlsx).
+Make sure you have access to these data on the day of training.

 # Exercise 1
 Just to make sure everything is working do the following: